-In other words, distributing attention in young children may facilitate exploration.
-Recent research suggests that there is a tight link between attention allocation and decision-making behavior (Konovalov & Krajbich, 2016; Smith & Krajbich, 2018), and perhaps wider attention allocation also promotes wider distribution in action selection.
+In other words, distributing attention may facilitate exploration.
+Recent research suggests that there is a tight link between attention allocation and choices (Konovalov & Krajbich, 2016; Smith & Krajbich, 2018), and perhaps wider attention allocation also promotes wider distribution in action selection.
 There are recent reports indicating that children’s choices are, indeed, highly exploratory (Blanco & Sloutsky, 2019 PsyArXiv; Sumner et al., 2019 PsyArXiv; Schulz, Wu, Ruggeri, & Meder, 2019 BioRxiv).
-Interestingly, children’s exploration also appeared non-random.
-This is surprising because decision-making research critically distinguishes systematic from random exploration (Badre, Doll, Long, & Frank, 2012; Daw, O’Doherty, Dayan, Seymour, & Dolan, 2006; Knox, Otto, Stone, & Love, 2012; Blanco, et al., 2015; Somerville, et al., 2017), and converging evidence suggests a crucial role of executive control processes mediated by prefrontal cortex (PFC) in systematic exploration (Badre, Doll, Long, & Frank, 2012; Frank, Doll, Oas-Terpstra, & Moreno, 2009; Blanco et al., 2015; Otto, Knox, Markman, & Love, 2014).
-Given the protracted development of cognitive control and PFC (Bunge et al., 2002; Casey, Giedd, & Thomas, 2000; Sowell, et al. 1999), current theories predict that young children’s exploration should be largely unsystematic (Somerville et al., 2017).
-However, there is recent evidence that young children perform systematic (non-random) exploration, although they may not engage in strategic exploration the way that adults do (Blanco & Sloutsky, 2019 PsyArXiv).
-Specifically, 4-year-olds were found to switch between options at extremely heightened rates, and, critically, were more likely to switch to less recently selected options, even when this systematic sampling provided very little new information.
+Interestingly, children’s exploration also appears non-random.
+This is surprising because decision-making research critically distinguishes systematic from random exploration (Badre, Doll, Long, & Frank, 2012; Daw, O’Doherty, Dayan, Seymour, & Dolan, 2006; Knox, Otto, Stone, & Love, 2012; Somerville, et al., 2017), and converging evidence suggests a crucial role of executive control processes mediated by prefrontal cortex (PFC) in systematic exploration (Badre, Doll, Long, & Frank, 2012; Blanco et al., 2015; Otto, Knox, Markman, & Love, 2014).
+Given the protracted development of cognitive control and PFC (Bunge et al., 2002; Casey, Giedd, & Thomas, 2000; Sowell, et al. 1999), current theories imply that young children’s exploration should be largely unsystematic (Somerville et al., 2017).
+However, recent evidence suggests young children perform systematic exploration, although they may not explore strategically the way that adults do (Blanco & Sloutsky, 2019 PsyArXiv).
+Specifically, 4-year-olds switched between options at extremely heightened rates, and switched more often to less recently selected options, even when this systematic sampling provided very little information.

-These findings raise the possibility that young children’s systematic (i.e., non-random) exploration is driven by different mechanisms than adults’ systematic (i.e., strategic) exploration.
+These findings raise the possibility that young children’s systematic (i.e., non-random) exploration is driven by different mechanisms than adults’ strategic exploration.
 We hypothesize that children’s exploratory behavior is tied intricately to their immature attention allocation.

 The Current Study

-The goal of the current study was to test this idea by systematically manipulating attention allocation by manipulating salience of a cue linked to a reward.
-We presented children and adults with a simple reward learning task under three conditions in order to examine the interplay of attention and choice patterns across development.
-The conditions differed in terms of the perceptual saliency of stimuli marking the choice options: a Baseline condition where all options were of equal salience, a Competition condition where the salient option was mapped to the lowest reward (putting reward-seeking and salience in competition), and a Congruent condition where a highly salient option was mapped to the most rewarding option.
+The goal of the study was to test this idea by modulating attention allocation by manipulating salience of a cue linked to a reward.
+We presented children and adults with a simple decision-making task under three conditions to examine the interplay of attention and choice patterns across development.
+The conditions differed in terms of the perceptual saliency of stimuli marking the choice options: a Baseline condition where all options were of equal salience, a Competition condition where a salient option was mapped to the lowest reward (putting reward-seeking and salience in competition), and a Congruent condition where the salient option was mapped to the highest reward.